joelweinberger/personal-website/README.md

 * Make sure you have `$GOPATH` environment variable set to a location that files can be downloaded to, for example `/home/user/gocode`.
 * Set `$GOBIN` to `$GOPATH/bin`.
+* If you're using TLS, create a `cert_config.json` file, with two keys, `PrivateKey` and `FullChain` whose values are the path to the private key and the path to the full cert chain.
+Usually these will go in ./cert, which is already in the .gitignore file.

 To build and run:
 * Run `go install`.